-Before we start exploring type design, let’s have a minute to talk about what font design is not.
+Before we start exploring type design, let’s take a minute to talk about what font design is not.
 If you already know these basics, please feel free to move to the next section.

 Here are some terms you need to understand because I will be using them a lot:

-Typography is an art of arranging written characters while working to enhance their readability and appearance.
+Typography is the art of arranging written characters, while working to enhance their readability and appearance.
 To do that, a typographer will use different typefaces and play with their sizes, kerning, leading, line length, etc.

 As we can see, designing typefaces includes creating fonts.
 However, you can create an alternative font for a typeface that already exists.
 By doing so, you will become a type or font designer.
-These terms “font” and “type” are being used interchangeably over and over again these days.
+The terms “font” and “type” are used interchangeably over and over again these days.

 Most foundries use the terms font developer or font designer to refer to the same thing.
 Foundries are online marketplaces that sell online the types produced by employed or independent type designers.
 In the digitalized era, the line between typefaces and fonts has become very fine.

-Type design is a great opportunity for a graphic designer (or an aspiring one) to specialize and build a successful career.
+Type design is a great opportunity for a graphic designer (or an aspiring designer) to specialize and build a successful career.
 It involves creative work and passive income.
-Who wouldn’t’ want that?
+Who wouldn’t want that?
 I certainly would.